Common Raven

 Photo © by Robert Shantz

-Common Raven photograph by Robert Shantz in Burro Mountains, Grant County, New Mexico, USA.
+Common Raven photograph by Robert Shantz in the Burro Mountains, Grant County, New Mexico, USA.
 21 November 2004.

 West Nile Virus has hit these birds pretty hard; hopefully they will recover to their former numbers.